Innerviews - Music Without Borders

 Copyright © 1998 Anil Prasad.
 All rights reserved.

-As he’s done countless times before, Bruford takes the stage with King Crimson.
-Accompanying him are guitarist Robert Fripp, vocalist/bassist John Wetton and violinist David Cross.
+As he's done countless times before, drummer Bill Bruford is about to take the stage with King Crimson.
+Accompanying him are guitarist Robert Fripp, vocalist and bassist John Wetton, and violinist David Cross.
 The odd thing is Bruford and Fripp are the only current members of the band.
 Even stranger is the fact that there are no instruments.
 Only a few tables and a microphone are in view.
-That's because the purpose of this gathering at HMV Records is to promote The Nightwatch, an archival concert recording from 1973, when this fiery incarnation was in full flight.
+That's because the purpose of this gathering at HMV Records in New York City is to promote The Night Watch, an archival concert recording from 1973, when this fiery incarnation was in full-flight.

-Thanks for taking the time to speak to Innerviews during what’s surely a manic day for you.
+Thanks for taking the time to speak to me during such a manic day.

 My pleasure.
-So, Innerviews, this is a new music magazine?
+So is Innerviews a new music magazine?

 That's the rumor on the street.

 Just music then?
-Do you do interviews with construction workers as well? [laughs]
+Do you interview construction workers as well?

 In some ways, you’re a construction worker, aren’t you?